Chapter Thirty Three I

 Nisargadatta, I Am That

 With the end of summer comes the start of school.
 Janah attends Chapmans, very high end, very limited enrollment.
 Lacy Chapman accepts only the creatively gifted or extremely intelligent.
-Eccentricities were expected and welcome.
+Eccentricities expected and welcome.

 James went to see Lacy when she returned from her summer trip.
 He wanted to discuss me transferring to Chapmans.
 They meet in Lacy's office.

-James, “Janah may have told you she has become very close to a girl her age who lives in the apartment downstairs from us.
+James, “Janah may have told you she has become very close to a girl her age who lives in the condo downstairs from us.
 Her name is Daphne Sylk, with a ‘y.’
 Her mom, Susan, is a computer consultant.
 Susan’s partner, the only other parent Daphne has known, is a woman named Chris Fischer.”

-Ms. Chapman, “One of our students takes a karate class, or actually it’s Taekwondo, taught by a woman of that name, very capable I’m told.
+Ms. Chapman, “One of our students takes a karate class, or actually it’s taekwondo, taught by a woman of that name, very capable I’m told.
 She’s mentioned a girl there of extraordinary ability named Daphne.
 Is this the same young lady?”